SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 hours to copy a standard Spellbook into your Grimoire followed by a successful WIL Save.
 During this process the original Spellbook is destroyed.
 Scrolls cannot be copied.
-* All Magic-Users know 2 Cantrip spells.
+* All Magic-Users know 2 cantrip spells.
 * You are not comfortable wearing bulky armor.
 Spell casting wearing one will cost 2 Fatigue.